 2.2.
 Collagen fibrils coatings characterization

 Scanning Electron Microscopy (SEM) images of collagen coatings (Figure 2) confirmed the presence of collagen fibrils adsorbed on the surface of Ti6Al4V samples, showing that the fibrils were formed and remained onto the surface after washing.
 Collagen fibrils formed a homogeneous network on all the Ti surfaces with and without PG.
+At a magnification of x15000, the coverage of the Ti_Col_low surface by fibrils is poorer (Supplementary Figure S1).
+It is conceivable that the presence of PG may influence the thickness and the spatial distribution of fibrils adsorbed on the surface of Ti6Al4V.